Skip to content

 There is likely to be more than one reason for this.
 Opting for a direct payment requires more involvement and responsibility than simply receiving a service, and people may need support to manage one.
 Equally, if there is limited choice of local services on which to spend a direct payment, people may wonder whether it is worth the extra work.

-If an individual wants to employ their own care worker (personal assistant (PAs)), then direct payments make that possible.
+If an individual wants to employ their own care worker (personal assistant (PAs), then direct payments make that possible.
 Skills for Care estimated that around 70,000 people receiving direct payments were employing their own staff in 2021.
+However, it is difficult to recruit PAs.
+In 2023/24, the vacancy rate for PAs stood at 11.0%.This was the highest vacancy rate for any job role in social care.
 For those not employing their own staff, direct payments may be less appealing.
-However, it is difficult to recruit PAs.
-In 2022/23, the vacancy rate for PAs stood at 11.4%.
-While this was lower than for care workers generally (where the vacancy rate was 11.8%), it may still reduce the attraction of using a direct payment to employ personal assistants.
-However, at 19.9% the turnover rate of PAs was much lower than for care workers as a whole.

 12. User satisfaction